zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 The `[{...}]` syntax for multi-line strings is TableGen-specific.
 Inside these delimiters, you can write multi-paragraph text with embedded code blocks, markdown formatting, and examples.
 The code example showing `nn.add %lhs, %rhs, %output : ...` demonstrates the operation's syntax, providing a template for users.
 When writing descriptions, include typical use cases, constraints (e.g., "shapes must match"), and semantic details (e.g., "uses IEEE 754 addition").

 **Arguments Specification**.
 The `let arguments = (ins AnyMemRef:$lhs, AnyMemRef:$rhs, AnyMemRef:$output);` line defines the operation's operands.
-This uses TableGen's `dag` (directed acyclic graph) syntax, which looks like function call syntax but represents structured data.
+This uses TableGen's `DAG` syntax, which looks like function call syntax but represents structured data.
 The breakdown:

 - **`ins`** - Keyword indicating these are input operands (as opposed to attributes, which use `attr`).
 - **`AnyMemRef`** - A type constraint from MLIR's OpBase.td.
 This constraint accepts any memref type (`memref<4xf32>`, `memref<2x3xi32>`, etc.) but rejects other types (tensors, integers, etc.).
 Type constraints enable compile-time verification: if you try to pass a `tensor<4xf32>` to an operation expecting `AnyMemRef`, C++ compilation fails with a clear error.